atmcgrath/END-Digital-Collection/_texts/EN-ThePalinode-1770.md

 John Rambler, Esq; to Sir Francis Crosley.

 I will comply with thy desire, Francis, and talk to thy Reason the sole anguage she will understand - the language of facts.
 The history of my life will convince thee of thy error — if, after having read it, thou shamelessly continuest an unbeliever, thou deservest the fate of Orpheus.
-Upon my honour I would not deliver thee from the Sury of a sex thou traducest so wantonly, Iwere it in my power to secure thee against their revenge.
+Upon my honour I would not deliver thee from the Sury of a sex thou traducest so wantonly, if were it in my power to secure thee against their revenge.
 Let justice, virtue thou scrupulously obeyest in thy intercourse with men, create thy esteem or contempt of women. - If some swerve voluntarily from their duty, despise them, thou hast my leave - But, for a few nature betrayest into guilt, is it just to impeach the innocence of millions? - The trials I have made, authorise me to charge thee with a want of equity - formed to please, I have been loved - Francis! though I always seized every opportunity chance, art, or passion gave me - though the victim lay often panting in my arms, ready for the sacrifice - though her heart beat for a mutual bliss, virtue constantly intervened, and robed me of victory.
 Had I had the savage indelicacy of a rake, I might have succeeded - But I was a man, and not a monster.
-My testimony is the more decisive in favour of women, that having been early taught to contemn them, I could not have so easily shaken off the prejudices I had imbibed in the spring of my life against them, had they not forcibly made me conscious of my folly and their worthiness.
+My testimony is the more decisive in favour of women, that having been early taught to condemn them, I could not have so easily shaken off the prejudices I had imbibed in the spring of my life against them, had they not forcibly made me conscious of my folly and their worthiness.
 The prepossessions of youth cannot be destroyed but by time, and a concatenation of happy circumstances: through the want of the latter, many live and die in the errors they mistook for truth, when their reason in its infancy could not discern between right and wrong.
 We were told, thou and I, at Oxford, that female virtue was a chimera: the levity and falsehood of women, were the constant topic, of all our leisure hours - Like enthusiasts believed without knowing the motives of our credulity.
 Rich and independant, thou followedst fashion, and pantedst after easy pleasures. - A Society of a cast similar to thy own, finished the work of a bad education, and printed on thy mind thy opinion of women, with an indelible die.
 Fortune obliged me to overrun a carreer different from thine - By her caprice I was placed in situations, which made me sensible of my injustice - I necessarily became the advocate of a sex thou lovest and despisest. - The incidents which caused that alteration in me, I will relate in my next.
 Adieu.